web-generative-ui/web-generative-ui/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Community and Support
-- **Issues**: Report bugs or request features on our [GitHub Issues](https://github.com/username/web-generative-ui/issues) page.
+- **Issues**: Report bugs or request features on our [GitHub Issues](https://github.com/Piplip/web-generative-ui) page.
-- **Community**: Join our [Discord server](https://discord.gg/your-invite) to connect with other developers.
-- **Feedback**: Have questions or ideas?
-Reach out via [email](mailto:support@webgenerativeui.com).

 ## Acknowledgments
-- Thanks to the [Model Context Protocol](https://mcp-provider.example.com) team for their innovative AI framework.
-- Inspired by the open-source community and projects like [React](https://reactjs.org).
+- Inspired by the [Model Context Protocol](https://modelcontextprotocol.io/) technology
-- Special thanks to our contributors: [list contributors or link to contributors page].